kelvin124124/CopyTranslated/README.md

 ## Settings ⚙️

 Open the plugin settings to select your desired language for translation.
-Supported languages include English, Japanese, and more (in the future).
+Supported languages include English, Japanese, German, French and more (in the future).

 ## Contributing 🤝